-(b) The person filing the appeal has the right to a public hearing, to be represented by a person of his or her choice, to present relevant evidence and argument, and to cross-examine witnesses.

-(c) The rules of evidence and civil procedure are not applicable to hearings conducted under this act.

-(d) The board in conducting such hearings shall have the power to administer oaths, issue subpoenas, compel the attendance of witnesses, and require the production of documents.
-In case of the failure of any person to comply with the order of the board or a subpoena issued by the board, or upon the refusal of the witness to testify on any matter regarding which he or she may be lawfully interrogated, a county judge of the county in which the person resides, upon application of the board, shall compel obedience by proceeding as if it were contempt.
-Each witness who appears before the board in obedience to a subpoena shall receive compensation for attendance fees and mileage as provided for witnesses in civil cases in the courts of this state.
-Such payment shall be made by the party calling the witness, except that, with respect to any witness called by the board, payment shall be made by the sheriff upon presentation of proper vouchers.

-(e) The board shall, by majority vote, dispose of the appeal for which it was appointed by making a finding of fact and issuing its written recommendations, including mitigating circumstances, to the sheriff for consideration.
-The sheriff shall retain the right of final determination, and no person may be reinstated, with or without back pay or benefits, without the concurrence of the sheriff.
+- (b) The person filing the appeal has the right to a public hearing, to be represented by a person of his or her choice, to present relevant evidence, to present argument, and to cross examine witnesses. - (c) The rules of evidence and civil procedure are not applicable to hearings conducted under this Act. - (d) The Board, in conducting such hearings, shall have the power to administer oaths, issue subpoenas, compel the attendance of witnesses, and require the production of documents.
+In case of disobedience of any person to comply with the order of the Board or subpoena issued by the Board, or upon the refusal of the witness to testify on any matter regarding which he or she may be lawfully interrogated, a county judge of the county in which a person resides, upon application of the Board, shall compel obedience by proceeding as if it were contempt.
+Each witness who appears in obedience to a subpoena before the Board shall receive compensation for attendance fees and mileage as provided for witnesses in civil cases and the courts of this state.
+Such payment shall be made by the party calling the witness, except that with respect to any witness called by the Board, payment shall be made by the Sheriff upon presentation of proper vouchers. - (e) The Board shall, by majority vote, dispose of the appeal for which it was appointed by making a finding of fact and issuing its written recommendations, including mitigating circumstances, to the Sheriff for consideration.
+The Sheriff shall retain the right of final determination and no person may be reinstated with or without back pay or benefits without the concurrence of the Sheriff. - Section 3.
+Per Diem.-Notwithstanding the provisions of section 112.061(6)(d), Florida Statutes, the Glades County Board of County Commissioners may reimburse the Chief Deputy of the Glades County Sheriff's Office for Class C travel on a per diem basis or on a subsistence allowance basis. - Section 4.
+Severability.-The provisions of this Act shall be severable, and if any provision shall be unconstitutional, the decision of the court shall not affect the validity of the remaining provisions. - Section 5.
+This act shall take effect upon becoming a law.